flashinfer-ai/flashinfer-bench-starter-kit/FAQ.md

 Implementation baselines for all kernels will be provided in a subsequent update.

-**Q: What's the difference between the agent track and the agent-assisted track?**
+**Q: What's the difference between the full-agent track and the agent-assisted track?**

 The **agent track** requires submitting the agent itself — it must fully reproduce the kernel end-to-end.
 The **agent-assisted track** allows experts and agents to collaborate; you submit the kernel code.
 Note: in the agent track, your agent's prompts and database must not contain large portions of the final solution (we will verify manually).